jessica-taylor/hashlattice/README.md

 If I already have one value for a particular variable, and I hear about another value from another computer on the network, how do I know how to update my value?
 Each variable specifies exactly how to do this with a merge function.  `merge` should take two values (the current one the computer knows about, and the one it heard from somewhere else) and produce a new value.
 Think of `merge` as either choosing the better value between the two, or combining the best of both values into a unified whole.
 Formally, `merge` will usually be a least upper bound operator in a [semilattice](http://en.wikipedia.org/wiki/Semilattice).
 Variables also specify a default value.
 HashLattice web pages are allowed to fetch the current best value for any variable.

+### Applications

-As an example, consider a variable that stores the latest version of a document that has been signed by a particular public key.
+Variables are quite powerful.
+Consider a variable that stores the latest version of a document that has been signed by a particular public key.
 To merge 2 documents, select the properly signed document with the latest time stamp, or `null` (the default) if neither document is valid.

 Now it is possible to create a webpage that will fetch this variable.
 It can display whatever document is associated with the variable.
 The result is that the webpage is automatically updated whenever a new version of the document is published.
 Since the initial HTML/Javascript for the webpage remains the same, the webpage will maintain the same hash code even when the document is updated.